Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3.5: Auxiliary Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Copy and paste the following code block into to the ``ExampleMachineQ6p1y3`` class.
+This code illustrates the use-case for auxiliary functions added to a machine class to facilitate calculation of performance properties.

-There can be certain machine parameters that are useful for defining a machines performance that require some additional outside information that the ``Machine`` class may not know.
-Auxiliary functions can be added to the machine class to facilitate easy access to certain properties, like electric loading, or tip speed which depend on outside information (i.e. current/speed).
-Copy the following code-block into the ``ExampleMachineQ6p1y3`` class to add this capability.
+There are several useful machine performance calculations which require combining information from within a machine class and information that a machine class does not contain.
+Auxiliary functions can be added to facilitate easy implementation of these calculations.
+Examples of this include electric loading ``A_hat`` and tip speed ``v_tip``, both of which depend on outside information (i.e. current and speed).

 .. code-block:: python